-Mediastinal teratomas are the most common extra-gonadal germ cell tumours.
 They account for approximately 15% of anterior mediastinal masses in adults and approximately 25% of anterior mediastinal masses in children.
-They are by far the most common mediastinal germ cell tumour, accounting for 50-70% of such tumours 9.
+They are by far the most common mediastinal germ cell tumor, accounting for 50-70% of such tumors 9.

-The age of presentation is wide, but typical presentation in adults is in the third or fourth decade (20s and 30s).
-In children below 1 year of age, immature teratomas are common (40%) and may be detected antenatally 9.
+The age of presentation is wide, but the typical presentation in adults is in the third or fourth decade (the 20s and 30s).
+In children below one year of age, immature teratomas are common (40%) and may be detected antenatally 9.

-No definite gender predilection for mature teratomas has been identified (at most there is a slight female predilection).
-Immature teratomas however, occur almost exclusively in males 9.
+No particular gender predilection for mature teratomas has been identified (at most there is a slight female predilection).
+Immature teratomas, however, occur almost exclusively in males 9.

 The majority of patients are asymptomatic, with the mediastinal mass discovered incidentally when the thorax is imaged for another reason 7,9.
 Masses that become symptomatic can do so in a variety of ways: